fa-bien/proute/README.md

 How to run: execute wxproute.py with Python 3

-Dependencies: wxPython, PIL or Pillow, reportlab
+Dependencies: wxPython, PIL or Pillow, reportlab Installing a recent version of wxPython will also install Pillow.

 Currently a fast way to reach a state where the program is usable is as follows: